 Senator Jeff Merkley Stands “Cautiously Optimistic” About ENDA

-November 4, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 4, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Senator Jeff Merkley, who has led the charge on this week’s Senate vote on the Employment Non-Discrimination Act, said today in an interview with The Huffington Post that he is feeling “cautiously optimistic."